Turf homes: Inside the grass-topped farmhouses that defined Iceland

 In recent years, a handful of international architects have been inspired by the environmentally conscious qualities of turf homes.

-"It's really only recently that people are understanding the quality and sustainability of these homes -- there's been a paradigm shift about building this style again," says Sverrisdóttir.
+"It's really only recently that people are understanding the quality and sustainability of these homes -- there's been a paradigm shift about building in this style again," says Sverrisdóttir.

 Turf homes, after all, were well-ventilated, properly insulated to save energy, and built using local materials.